How to Improve Standing Power Throw: Quick Tips for Explosive Results

 Bend your knees and hips slightly, keeping your back straight and core engaged.

-Distribute your weight evenly between both feet.
+Evenly distribute your weight between both feet.

 Mastering the Throw Technique

-Begin the throw by dipping down, bending your knees and hips.
+Initiate the throw by dipping down, bending your knees and hips.

 Bring the ball overhead, keeping your arms straight.